 \subsection{Token Manipulation Attack}

-Given a text input containing a sequence of tokens, we can apply simple word operations (such as replacing them with synonyms) to trigger the model to make incorrect predictions.
-Ribeiro, et al. \cite{ribeiro2018semantically} manually define heuristic Semantic Equivalent Adversary Rules (SEAR) to perform minimal labelling operations, thereby preventing the model from generating correct answers.
-In contrast, Easy Data Augmentation (EDA) \cite{wei2019eda} defines a set of simple and more general operations to enhance text including synonym replacement, random insertion, random exchange, or random deletion.
-Given that context-aware prediction is a natural use case for masked language models, BERT-Attack \cite{li2020bert} replaces words with semantically similar words via BERT.
-Unlike token manipulation attacks, our attack attempts to insert a generated adversarial prompt rather than just modifying certain words in the prompt.
+Given a text input containing a sequence of tokens, simple word manipulations (e.g. replacing them with synonyms) can trigger the model to make incorrect predictions.
+Ribeiro et al. \cite{ribeiro2018semantically} manually defined adversarial rules (SEAR) that are semantically equivalent to heuristics to perform minimal token manipulations, thereby improving the attack success rate of the model.
+In contrast, Easy Data Augmentation (EDA) \cite{wei2019eda} defined a set of simpler and more general operations to augment the text, such as synonym replacement, random insertion, random swapping, or random deletion.
+BERT-Attack \cite{li2020bert} replaces words with semantically similar ones through BERT based on the fact that context-aware prediction is a natural use case for masked language models.
+Unlike the above attack methods, our attack method attempts to insert generated adversarial prompts instead of just modifying certain words in the prompt.